banwelld/flatiron-se-phase-3-project/README.md

 ## Contributing

-If you'd like to contribute to MedTracker:
+If you'd like to contribute to Trivia Team Tracker:

 - Fork the repository
 - Create a new branch (git checkout -b feature/YourFeature)